Allram/Raise3D-E2/README.md

 ##### What is not working:
 * Full mesh bed leveling around the object, like Ideamaker.
 As of now it does mesh bed level as you have set on the Printer.
 Either 3x3 or 6x9.
-EDIT: Seems like the only option as of now is to run a PostProcess script to generate a "Bounding box" to probe around print area: https://forum.duet3d.com/topic/15302/cura-script-to-automatically-probe-only-printed-area/57
+Seems like the only option as of now is to run a PostProcess script to generate a "Bounding box" to probe around print area: https://forum.duet3d.com/topic/15302/cura-script-to-automatically-probe-only-printed-area/57

 ## Importing the profile